petershin/liferay-learn/docs/analytics-cloud/latest/en/optimization/a-b-testing.md

 **Unique Visitors:** The number of visitors contributing to the variant.
 A visitor randomly assigned a variant always sees the same variant until the end of the test.
 Besides knowing how much traffic is hitting a page, this metric also helps in determining configuration issues with the A/B test.
 For example, there could be too much traffic going to one variant (typically caused by a segment misconfiguration).

 !!! important
-    A minimum of 5 successes and 5 failures per variant is required for test data to be reported.
+    A minimum of five successes and five failures per variant is required for test data to be reported.
 Test data is not reported when this threshold is not met.

 ## Test Sessions